FastLED/FastLED/README.md

 }
 ```

+## Development

+Open up folder [dev](./dev) in PlatformIO.
+The FastLED src will be
+copied into dev/.pio/build folder automatically.
+Make sure to sync
+your fastled src directory between build and src before check in.

 ## Help and Support

 If you need help with using the library, please consider visiting the Reddit community at https://reddit.com/r/FastLED.
 There are thousands of knowledgeable FastLED users in that group and a plethora of solutions in the post history.